marcos4503/sims3-package-interface/README.md

 Package.ClosePackage(0, openedPackage);
 ```

+> [!NOTE]
+> Here we use `WrapperDealer` to access the CASP resource, but we could also use Wrapper `CASPartResource` directly to access the CASP resource.

 # Tips To Avoid Package Files Conflicts

 As you probably already understand, The Sims Package files are like a "zip file", containing several other files inside them.
 Each file/resource inside a Package file has a TGI associated with it.